-Little League® International recommends all leagues implement a two-week training period prior to beginning any formal game play.
-This will allow all players to ramp up their baseball/softball activity without rushing to get back to action.
+Little League® International recommends all leagues implement at least a two-week training period prior to beginning any formal game play.
+This will allow all players to ramp up their baseball/softball activity without rushing to get into game action.
 As leagues plan this two-week period, some best practices include:

 - Week one should consist of at least two practices over the course of the week.

 - Look at conducting open practices as frequently as possible.
 These practices can be for all participants and run by the league, focusing on different skills, such as throwing/fielding, hitting/baserunning, fly balls, etc. Open practices must be set up by division and may not include players from multiple divisions of play.

 - During week two, it’s encouraged to weave in scrimmages or exhibition games with some of these best practices:

 - Have a one-hour and 30-minute (1:30) time limit.

 - Game play can be stopped after a play to instruct players on how to properly make the same play.
 Reset the playing field the same way as it was prior to the play.
 This educational situation will allow participants to gain the understanding of what to do in that situation.

 - Rotate players through different positions.